 Fence In Your Yard

 (Picture Credit: Deb Perry/Getty Images)

 A fence does not provide complete protection from coyote attacks, as these animals can dig or climb if they need to, but it can reduce the risk of a coyote encounter.
 If you have a yard, make sure it has a durable fence that can reasonably block the view of your dog from the outside.

 An invisible fence is not a good choice for many reasons, and one of these reasons is that it allows coyotes to enter your property while your dog has no way of escaping.
 Chain link fences will allow coyotes to see your dog and further provoke them into attacking.

-A solid, high fence can provide a necessary barrier and prevent most–though not all–attacks.
+A solid, high fence can provide a necessary barrier and prevent many -- though not all -- attacks.

 Even with a fence, it's important that you supervise your dog's activity while they're out in your yard, especially at night when coyotes are more likely to be active.
 As mentioned earlier, a desperate coyote will climb or dig if they need to.

 Keeping an eye on your dog when they're outside will let you be ready to help them at the first sign of any danger.
 A coyote will likely be more afraid of you than they are of your dog.

 Coyotes tend to steer clear of bright lights.
 Get a motion detector light for your yard, or have a light that you can turn on while your dog is out.